 When Botox is administered into the body, the body judges botulinum toxin protein as an external substance and attacks it.
 Botox resistance happens because Botox, which has become ineffective after being attacked by immune cells and the body, is not able to show its original effect.

-Primary non-response, where Botox has no effect from the start, really occurs except for a person that has symptoms such as myasthenia gravis.
+Primary non-response, where Botox has no effect from the start, rarely occurs except for in people that have symptoms such as myasthenia gravis.

 Secondary non-response, which is where Botox becomes less effective as the number of doses are repeated, occurs when Botox injected at high doses (more than 200 U for one treatment) or frequently injected (in a period of less than three months).
 This is because high doses or frequent doses can create antibodies in the immune system against Botox, making it an ideal conditions for the body to attack Botox proteins.